playmer/sdl_gpu_by_example/site/content/lessons/004_Uniform_Buffers_and_Fullscreen_Triangle.md

 ### Drawing an Oval with a Fragment Shader

+Fragment shaders can be used for a lot of techniques, which makes sense, they are the final arbiter control of pixel output.
+They can of course be used for things that don't go directly to the screen, but they're pretty fancy.
+If you've ever been on [shadertoy](https://www.shadertoy.com/) almost all the work of showing those images is done within this type of shader.

+We're not going to be doing anything wild yet, but running a fullscreen shader like we're using the Fullscreen triangle lets us get our first taste of what we can do here.
+For now, we'll draw a simple oval in the Fragment shader, passing it's position through the vertex shader.

 ## An Aside on Buffers

 Almost everything we do in graphics requires data.
 Sometimes this can be generated or stored in-shader, we did the most simplistic version of this in the previous chapter to do pull-style vertex rendering.
 We just created some constant arrays and based on the VertexID, we were able to index into those arrays for our Vertex positions and colors.